Locations:

 Sometimes, warning signs of depression and suicide present themselves suddenly and drastically, while other times, your child just isn’t progressing the way you expect them to — in other words, something just seems off.
 In particular, look for:

-• Changes in behavior.
-Notice when your teens are doing more or less of their usual activities: sleeping, eating, spending time with friends, participating in teams and clubs, even texting.
+2. Changes in behavior.
+Notice when your teens are doing more or less of their usual activities: Sleeping, eating, spending time with friends, participating in teams and clubs, even texting.
 “Changes in behavior aren’t necessarily a red flag, but they should signal you to pay closer attention,” Dr. Benore advises.

-Parents and other caring adults have an important role to play in helping teens through their mental health challenges.
-“Children can and do survive terrible things,” Dr. Benore says.
+Parents and other caring adults have an important role to play in helping teens through mental health challenges.
+“Children can and do survive terrible things,” Dr. Benore reassures.
 “As adults, we can create a path to reduce the suffering they’re experiencing.”

-He shares some ways you can try to prevent mental health issues in your kids and cope when they do arise.
+He shares some ways you can try to prevent mental health issues in your kids and how to cope if they do arise.

 1. Be there, period